-If and you bothered when Windows has doubts about proper installation of applications that you use / test, a good idea would be to Disable Program Compatibility Assistant to prevent irritating message to appear.
+If it bothers you when Windowsu have doubts about the correct installation of the applications you use / test, a good idea would be to Disable Program Compatibility Assistant to prevent irritating message to appear.

 How can we disable Program Compatibility Assistant?

 Program Compatibility Assistant can be disabled by following two simple methods, one involving a change in system services (Method available for users of all versions Windows 7) And one visiting Group Policy Editor (feature available for users Windows 7 Home Premium).

 - enter services.msc in Searchacquis in Start Menu and give Enter